As an Amazon Associate I earn from qualifying purchases.

 A little about myself: My name is Toni Okamoto, and I’m the founder of Plant Based on a Budget.
 Having grown up in a low-income household, I’m fully aware of how food money can become a low priority on the list of expenses.
 Fresh food access and lack of nutrition education in low-income communities are huge issues, and although I can’t tackle them on my own, I’m hoping to at least show that you don’t have to compromise your health to save money.

 I originally became vegetarian for health reasons.
 In high school, I was a runner and in an attempt to make me a healthier person (I was getting sick after running all the time), my coach suggested not eating red meat, which shortly after resulted in me becoming a vegetarian.
 As a poor teenager who moved out immediately after high school, I was eating nothing but fast food, Top Ramen, and PB&J sandwiches.
 I was completely an unhealthy vegetarian.
 It wasn’t until I joined a veg club in college and started a weekly meetup up called “Womanly Wednesdays,” that I became vegan for ethical reasons and began experimenting with healthy, budget-friendly food.

 A couple tips: I work a lot.
-Between my day job and this blog, I easily put in over 70 hours a week of work.
+I easily put in over 70 hours a week of work.
 So, to save time, I cut all my veggies at the same time on my day off and stored them in the refrigerator for easy access.
 I work over an hour away from my house and the last thing I want to do when I get home is prep veggies.
 I cooked my beans on that day, too.

 Also, while meal planning, I tried to follow the article that Sticman of Dead Prez wrote for our site, “7 Ways to Eat Good on a Hood Budget“.
 I made a plan, I didn’t buy packaged foods, I always had leftovers, I made two soups, and I only drank water.